marcsances/td/README.md

 # td

-simple Twitch client with Discord Rich Presence support.
+Twitch client with Discord Rich Presence support.

 ## What is this?

-td is a very simple Electron client that lets you use [Twitch](https://www.twitch.tv/) and show the channel you're watching through [Discord](https://discordapp.com/) Rich Presence feature.
+td is a client that lets you use [Twitch](https://www.twitch.tv/) and show the channel you're watching through [Discord](https://discordapp.com/) Rich Presence feature.
 It's still in development stages but sounds cool, right?

 ## Requirements